iusehooks/redhooks/README.md

 createStore(reducer, [opts])
 ```
 `createStore` returns the store object to be passed to the `<Provider store={store} />`.
-* The `reducer` argument is the is your reducer function or a function returned by `combineReducers` if your
+* The `reducer` argument might be a single reducer function, a function returned by `combineReducers` or a plain object whose values are reducre functions if your store needs multiple reducers.
-store needs more then one reducer.
 * The `opts` optional argument is an object which allows you to pass a `preloadedState`, `initialAction` and `middlewares`.
 > The store is ready after the Provider is mounted, an `onload` event will be triggered at that time.